 •The rig must be set-up correctly in order to give stability and safety.
 If this is not done, the effects of feed force and rotation torque can cause the rig to move or even to overturn.
-This can incur the risk of serious or fatal injury as well as damage to the drill rig and equipment.
+This could result in serious or fatal injury as well as damage to the drill rig and equipment.

-Heavy lift.
-Take care when handling the hammer.
+• Heavy lift.
+Take care when handling the hammer, it is very heavy.
 The hammer and its internal components are heavy and difficult to handle, especially in the case of the larger hammers.